Hervar77/infinity-doc/mkdocs/api/infinity.process.md

 Parameters:

 - processName: `string`
-  >the process name to check for
+  >The process name to check for.

 Return type: `boolean`